zenml-io/zenml/docs/book/how-to/visualize-artifacts/creating-custom-visualizations.md

 # Creating Custom Visualizations

+It is simple to associate a custom visualization with an artifact in ZenML, if the visualization is one of the supported visualization types.
+Currently, the following visualization types are supported:

+* **HTML:** Embedded HTML visualizations such as data validation reports,
+* **Image:** Visualizations of image data such as Pillow images (e.g. `PIL.Image`) or certain numeric numpy arrays,
+* **CSV:** Tables, such as the pandas DataFrame `.describe()` output,
+* **Markdown:** Markdown strings or pages.

 There are two ways how you can add custom visualizations to the dashboard:

 * If you are already handling HTML, Markdown, or CSV data in one of your steps, you can have them visualized in just a few lines of code by casting them to a [special class](#visualization-via-special-return-types) inside your step.